MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/driver-security-checklist.md

 - Does not load data files as executable
 - Section alignment is a multiple of 0x1000 (PAGE\_SIZE).
 E.g. DRIVER\_ALIGNMENT=0x1000

-For more information about using the tool and a list of incompatible memory calls, see [Evaluate HVCI driver compatibility](use-device-guard-readiness-tool.md).
+For more information about using the tool and a list of incompatible memory calls, see [Implement HVCI compatible code](implement-hvci-compatible-code.md).

-For more information about the related system fundamentals security test, see [Device Guard - Compliance Test](/windows-hardware/test/hlk/testref/10c242b6-49f6-491d-876c-c39b22b36abc) and [Driver Compatibility with Device Guard](/windows-hardware/test/hlk/testref/driver-compatibility-with-device-guard).
+For more information about the related system fundamentals security test, see [HyperVisor Code Integrity Readiness Test](/windows-hardware/test/hlk/testref/b972fc52-2468-4462-9799-6a1898808c86) and [Hypervisor-Protected Code Integrity (HVCI)](/windows-hardware/test/hlk/testref/driver-compatibility-with-device-guard).

 ## Follow technology-specific code best practices